 I’m really happy they are back in Vystavyště Holešovice.
 The first edition was flawed, yes, but the location gave it a beer garden atmosphere that the Shithole (i.e. Letňany) could have never matched.
 Whether it’ll be enough to bring in more locals, I don’t know, but it’s sure enough for me.
 I missed it last year because I couldn’t be arsed with going all the way to that metro station in the middle of effing nowhere just to have a couple of pints and check out the atmosphere.
 Now I’m looking forward to seeing what the place will look like and if I’m not happy with what I see or drink, I can always take a walk through Stromovka or go to one of the not few pubs around Storssmayerovo and Letenské Nám.

-That aside, talking yesterday to a friend I met at the press conference, we came to the conclusion that the Czech Beer Festival has become actually two events in one.
+That aside, talking yesterday to a friend I met at the press conference, we came to the conclusion that the Czech Beer Festival has become actually two attractions in one.
 One the one hand you have the big tent with the tupláky and the live music for the tourists and the groups who don’t care too much about what they are drinking as long as it goes down well and Pivní Rozmanitost for those who prefer to drink more sensibly and quietly while being able to choose from wider and more diverse range.
 Quite clever methinks.

 Anyway, if you see me there, feel free to buy me a pint, I won’t feel offended.